 To get from pale yellow to white you should use a very soft tint with hardly any color.

 A violet shampoo left to sit or a colored bath with a super lightening neutral blonde (not ash), should be enough to go from yellow to white.

-Suggestion of dye to nuance:
+Suggestion dye to tone up your highlights:

 L’Oréal Professionnel violet shampoo suggestion:

-Hydrogen peroxide should always be used mixed with dye or with discoloration.
+developer should always be used mixed with dye or with discoloration.

 White and blue bleaching agent

 When we are going to bleach the hair we can find two types of bleaching powders: white and blue.
 There are no differences in color.
 Both white and blue bleach can help us bring our hair to white.
 The difference lies mainly in the brand.
 The most common bleaching powders are usually blue in color.